nestjs/docs.nestjs.com/content/techniques/serialization.md

 }
 ```

-> info **Hint** By stating the return type, we take advantage of Typescript to check if the plain js object conforms to the class shape.`plainToInstance`'s second argument does not check if the object has the same shape as the class instance (somewhat equivalent to typecasting), and could lead to bugs in your application.
+> info **Hint** By stating the expecting controller return type, we can take advantage of Typescript to check if the returned plain object conforms to the DTO/entity shape. `plainToInstance`' does not hint if the plain object conforms to the the DTO/entity class instance you are transforming it into (somewhat equivalent to typecasting).
+This could lead to bugs in your application.

 #### Expose properties